AgalmicVentures/Werk/README.md

 clean shutdown.

 On shutdown:
-* Shutdown commands are run (read from `Application.ShutdownCommands`)
+* Shutdown commands are run (read from `Application.ShutdownCommands`).
-* Shutdown actions, which may be registered by any component, are run
+* Shutdown actions, which may be registered by any component, are run.
-* The application exit with exit code 0.
+* The application exits with an exit code that may optionally be set (default 0).